Game of Crowns

-Game of Crowns is an American reality documentary television series on Bravo that premiered on July 13, 2014.
+Game of Crowns is an American reality television series on Bravo that premiered on July 13, 2014.
 Announced in July 2013, the show follows six women who are involved in the beauty pageant business.
 The series concluded on September 11, 2014.

 Premise

 The reality television series features six wives who have won state contests in the Mrs. America contest or otherwise been involved in various beauty pageants around the country.
 The docu-series follows the daily life of the women and their families, mostly focussing on how they prepare for the pageants, including them "obsessing over the perfect swimsuit, working tirelessly with trainers and honing their interview skills with coaches – all while being dedicated mothers and wives."